goods-and-services/Voting-For-G-S/README.md

 ## 1.)
 Setup a local accounts node

-As a prerequisite, You will need Docker installed .
+As a prerequisite, You will need Docker installed.

 ### 1a.)
 Environmental Variables